Numerical Study of Dissipative Weak Solutions for the Euler Equations of Gas Dynamics: Numerical Results

-Possible selection criteria for DW solutions are (i) the maximization of entropy production, (ii) the minimization of energy defect, and (iii) the maximization of energy defect.
-We stress that criteria (ii) and (iii) are not contradictory since they help select the solutions with either the minimal or maximal oscillatory (turbulent) structures, respectively.
-Based on the numerical solutions obtained by different methods, we compare their respective entropy production and energy defects.
+Possible selection criteria for DW solutions are (i) the maximization of entropy production, (ii) the minimization of energy defect, (iii) the maximization of energy defect, and (iv) minimizing their combination in $\mathcal{J}^n$.

+et us briefly discuss the physical interpretation of the proposed selection criteria.
+First, criteria (i) and (iv) are related to the Second law of thermodynamics stating that physically reliable solutions either preserve or increase the entropy over time.
+Here, we select the solutions that either maximize the entropy production (i) or are closest to the equilibrium state with maximal entropy (iv).
+The latter expresses the Clausius formulation of the Second law of the thermodynamics: ``The energy of the world (closed system) is constant; its entropy tends to a maximum.''

+Criteria (ii) and (iii) are not contradictory since they help to select the solutions with either the minimal or maximal oscillatory (turbulent) structures, respectively, expressed by the energy defects.
+As formulated in Definition~\ref{D2}, the energy defect controls the turbulent Reynolds stress defect.

+As shown in \cite{FL26}, the class of DW solutions emanated from a given initial data is convex, closed, and weakly compact in a suitable topology.
+The energy $E(\rho,\bm m, S)$ is a strictly convex function on its domain of definition with $\rho > 0.$ Consequently, the energy defect is a strictly concave function and both criteria (iii) or (iv) yield a unique selected solution in a DW class.

+Based on the numerical solutions obtained by different methods, we compare their respective entropy production, energy defects, and the Bregman distance to the equilibrium state.
 We begin with Configuration 3 for the 2-D Riemann problem.
-The time evolution of the total entropy ${\cal S}^5$ and energy defects ${\cal D}^5_{\rm E}$ are shown in Figure \ref{fig18}, and their time averages are presented in Table \ref{table4}.
+The time evolution of ${\mathcal S}^5$, ${\mathcal D}^5_{\rm E}$, and $\mathcal{J}^5$ are shown in Figure \ref{fig18}, and their time averages are presented in Table \ref{table4}.
+Here, $\bar{\theta}=0.864596$ is computed from the piecewise constant projection of the initial energy and mass.
 As expected, the oscillations in specific regions of the flow, observed in \S\ref{sec41}, lead to energy defects.
 It can be observed that the LCDCU and LDCU schemes produce smaller defects compared to the VFV schemes.
 At the same time, these two methods result in smaller entropy productions.
-Consequently, selection criteria (i) and (iii) prioritize the VFV schemes, while criterion (ii) prioritizes the LCDCU schemes.
+Consequently, criteria (i), (iii), and (iv) prioritize the VFV schemes, while criterion (ii) prioritizes the LCDCU schemes.
+Note that the differences between the LCDCU and LDCU schemes with respect to all selection criteria are very small.
 We also emphasize that since the computed solutions develop oscillatory structures in a small part of the computational domain only, the magnitude of the energy defects is quite small in this example.